Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Results

 \subsection{Real Data Analysis}

-Finally, we evaluated the ability of the proposed methods to estimate variance components in real data sets.
+We evaluated the ability of the proposed methods to estimate GP hyperparameters in real data sets.
 To this end, we estimated the heritability of seven complex disorders, having population prevalence between 0.1\% and 6\%, based on large data sets with $\sim$3,700 individuals and $\sim$280,000 genetic variants from the Wellcome Trust 1 case-control consortium \citep{wtccc_genome-wide_2007}.
-We performed stringent preprocessing to avoid artifacts from biasing our results, as reported in our previous publication \citep{weissbrod_multikernel_2016}.
-We modeled sex, which is strongly associated with several of these traits, as a binary covariate associated with a fixed effect, and estimated its effect via AGEE as done in the simulation studies.
+We performed stringent preprocessing to avoid confounding artifacts, as reported in our previous publication \citep{weissbrod_multikernel_2016}.
+We modeled sex, which is strongly associated with several of these traits, as a binary feature associated with a fixed effect, and estimated its effect via AGEE as done in the simulation studies.
 Standard errors were computed via jackknife sampling.

-Our results indicate that the heritability explained by measured genotypes for all investigated disorders lies between 20\%-60\% (Figure \ref{fig:WTCCC}).
-We additionally see a high degree of concordance between PCGC and AEP, whereas the estimates of APL are substantially lower.
-This behavior is consistent with the one seen in the simulation studies of covariance misspecification, and suggests that the use of APL in practice may be highly sensitive to model misspecification.
-To conclude, AEP appears to be more accurate than the state of the art (PCGC) under simulations and yields similar estimates under real data analysis, and is thus the first reliable method we are aware of for likelihood-based inference in GLMMs with unit-level ascertainment and a dense and full-rank covariance matrix.
+The heritability explained by measured genotypes for the investigated disorders lies in the range 20\%-60\% (Figure \ref{fig:WTCCC}).
+There is a high degree of concordance between PCGC and AEP, whereas the APL estimates are substantially lower.
+This behavior is consistent with the simulation studies and suggests that APL is highly sensitive to model misspecification.
+AEP is more accurate than the state of the art (PCGC) under simulations and yields similar estimates with a smaller sampling variance in real data analysis, and is thus the first robust scalable method we are aware of for likelihood-based inference in GPs with unit-level ascertainment and a non-sparse, full-rank covariance structure.

+To further demonstrate the capabilities of AEP we estimated the posterior distribution of the GP latent variables $g_i$ under both AEP and plain EP, using the standard EP approximation of the posterior distribution of latent variables \citep{rasmussen_gaussian_2006}.
+Inferring the latent variables has a clinical utility as a measure of disease severity: individuals with larger values have a stronger genetic load of disease-inducing variants.
+The latent variables follow a clear bimodal distribution in all cases, but AEP provides a stronger separation between cases and controls (Figure \ref{fig:posterior_mean}).
+This result cannot be obtained with existing methods, because no existing likelihood-based GP approximation can model ascertainment.